bmeviauac01/datadriven/docs/homework/GitHub.md

     ![GitHub Desktop create branch](images/github/github-desktop-new-branch.png)

-    If using console, use the following command: `git checkout -b solution`
+    If using the console, use the following command: `git checkout -b solution`

 1. Complete the exercises on this branch.
 You may have any number of commits and pushes.

-    !!! warning "Check the name used for committing" Before you make your first commit check whether your name and email address is properly configured.
+    !!! warning "Check the name used for committing" Before you make your first commit, check whether your name and email address are properly configured.
 You can check this using the following commands.

         ```bash
         git config user.name
         git config user.email
         ```

-        If the values are not correct, set your name and email address with the following commands executed in the repository directory.This will set the values for the repository.
+        If the values are not correct, set your name and email address with the following commands executed in the repository directory.
+This will set the values for the repository.
 (It is recommended to set the email address to the one you use with GitHub.)

         ```bash
         git config user.name "John Doe"